edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ## The `Value` enum

-The [`Value`](https://docs.rs/edgedb-protocol/latest/edgedb_protocol/value/enum.Value.html) enum can be found in the edgedb-protocol crate.
+The [`Value`](https://docs.rs/gel-protocol/latest/edgedb_protocol/value/enum.Value.html) enum can be found in the gel-protocol crate.
 A `Value` represents anything returned from EdgeDB.
 This means you can always return a `Value` from any of the query methods without needing to deserialize into a Rust type, and the enum can be instructive in getting to know the protocol.
 On the other hand, returning a `Value` leads to pattern matching to get to the inner value and is not the most ergonomic way to work with results from EdgeDB.

 ```rust
 pub enum Value {